 - Exquisite hand-finishing, with hand-polished bridges and intricate beveling on every visible component.

-Laurent Ferrier’s movement craftsmanship is widely regarded among the finest in haute horology, making this timepiece a true testament to independent watchmaking at its highest level.
+Laurent Ferrier’s movement craftsmanship ranks among the finest in haute horology by virtually any serious collector’s measure, making this timepiece a true testament to independent watchmaking at its highest level.

 Investment Potential

-The Laurent Ferrier Grand Sport Tourbillon Pursuit is not only a masterpiece of design and mechanical ingenuity but also a highly strategic investment.
-Independent watchmakers like Laurent Ferrier have seen consistent appreciation in value, particularly due to their limited production and exceptional craftsmanship.
+The Laurent Ferrier Grand Sport Tourbillon Pursuit is not only a masterpiece of design and mechanical ingenuity, it’s also a highly strategic investment.
+Independent watchmakers like Laurent Ferrier have seen consistent appreciation in value, driven by limited production and the kind of artisanal craftsmanship that mass-market brands simply cannot replicate.

 - Retail Price (2025): $196,000